The Facts About Katy ISD's Bonded Debt

 Yes.
 It is anticipated that Katy ISD's bonds will receive the highest possible credit rating due primarily to the guarantee by the Texas Permanent School Fund.
 Because of the high credit rating and the current interest rate environment, the District expects a favorable market for its bonds.
 Katy ISD's bond ratings put Katy in the top tier of Texas' most creditworthy school districts because of its management of bonded debt.
 This includes selling bonds when interest rates are favorable, refunding existing bonds to take advantage of lower interest rates, and maintaining a healthy fund balance in the Interest & Sinking/Debt Service Fund.

-For each of the 16 years that Texas districts have been rated through the Financial Integrity Rating System of Texas (FIRST), Katy ISD has received a Superior Rating.
+For each of the 17 years that Texas districts have been rated through the Financial Integrity Rating System of Texas (FIRST), Katy ISD has received a Superior Rating.
 The District has also received the Texas Comptroller Leadership Circle Award for Financial Transparency for four years, receiving the gold award for three years and the platinum award in 2015, the first year the award became available.
-In 2017, the District was awarded a star in the area of Traditional Finances through the Texas Comptroller's Transparency Stars program.
+In 2017, the District was awarded a star in the area of Traditional Finances through the Texas Comptroller's Transparency Stars program, and in 2019 the District was awarded the Debt Obligations Star through the same program.